core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : 2.05 "Content".
 Successful subscribe with observe response, current value included in the response.

 Failure:
 : 4.04 "Not Found".
-The "topic-data" does not exist.
+The topic-data resource does not exist.

 If the "max-subscribers" topic property value has been reached, the broker must treat that as specified in {{Section 4.1 of RFC7641}}.
 The response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.